BioimageAnalysisCoreWEHI/napari_lattice/README.md

     mamba env create -f environment.yml

-The above may take a while as a few files need to be downloaded.
+Creating this environment may take a while as a few files need to be downloaded (cudatoolkit is a large file).

-Due to potential configuration issues with gputools and pyopencl, they are to be installed separately.
+Due to potential configuration issues with gputools and pyopencl, they are to be installed manually.

-Try installing gputools first:
+After the environment has been created, try installing gputools first:

     pip install gputools

-If it works, luck you!. pypopencl should have been installed and you can start using the environment.
+If it works, luck you!. pypopencl should have been installed and you can start using the software.
+You can go to the section for "Running llsz"

 ****
 **If gputools installation does not work** -> You will get an error when building wheels for pyopencl.
 This means you will have to manually install pyopencl.
 To do this, use [pre-built wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl) here.